silvanbrenner/camunda-csharp-client/csharp-client/docs/DeploymentApi.md

 # **GetDeployments**
 > List&lt;DeploymentDto&gt; GetDeployments (string id = null, string name = null, string nameLike = null, string source = null, bool? withoutSource = null, string tenantIdIn = null, bool? withoutTenantId = null, bool? includeDeploymentsWithoutTenantId = null, DateTime? after = null, DateTime? before = null, string sortBy = null, string sortOrder = null, int? firstResult = null, int? maxResults = null)

+Get List

 Queries for deployments that fulfill given parameters.
 Parameters may be the properties of deployments, such as the id or name or a range of the deployment time.
-The size of the result set can be retrieved by using the [Get Deployment count](https://docs.camunda.org/manual/7.14/reference/rest/deployment/get-query-count/) method.
+The size of the result set can be retrieved by using the [Get Deployment count](https://docs.camunda.org/manual/7.15/reference/rest/deployment/get-query-count/) method.

 ### Example
 ```csharp